RotorHazard/RotorHazard/doc/Hardware and Software Setup Instructions.md

 ```

 ### System (Raspberry Pi)
-Start by installing Raspbian, follow the official instructions here: https://www.raspberrypi.org/downloads/raspbian/, use 'RASPBIAN JESSIE WITH PIXEL'
+Start by installing Raspbian, follow the official instructions here: https://www.raspberrypi.org/downloads/raspbian/, use 'RASPBIAN STRETCH WITH DESKTOP'

-Enable I2C on the Raspberry Pi, go to 'Advanced Options' and enable I2C.
+Configure the interface options on the Raspberry Pi.
+Open a Terminal window and enter the following command:
 ```
 sudo raspi-config
 ```
+Select Interfacing Options and enable: SSH, SPI, and I2C.

 Install python and the python drivers for the GPIO.
 ```